Resources for our community during the COVID-19 Response

 Take care of your mental health.
 Utilize the online resources of the Loyola Counseling Center.

 Even if we're apart, we can still worship together.
-We will be live-streaming mass from Alumni Memorial Chapel each Sunday at 6pm.
-Visit the Livestream Mass website or Campus Ministry Facebook each week.
-Past Masses are available below.
+We will be live-streaming Mass from Alumni Memorial Chapel each Sunday at a new time, 5pm.
+View the Livestream Mass below or on the Campus Ministry Facebook each week.
+Each Sunday's Mass will be available here for one week after it airs.

 Loyola University Maryland Prayer Wall